RaDevy/ProfileWebsiteT1A2/Checklist.md

 >>> Flexbox and CSS grid
 All components should:
 - use valid HTML5 elements
-- use semantic HTML elements and attributes to add meaning and accessibility	14
+- use semantic HTML elements and attributes to add meaning and      accessibility

 >>> Utilise source control to track the development of the project.
 Include a file named "gitlog.txt" in the submission.
 To generate this file use the command: git log > gitlog.txt
-Deploy the application to an online platform to make it publicly accessible
+Deploy the application to an online platform to make it publicly accessible     <done>

->>>	Implement Subresource Integrity (SRI) to enable browsers to verify that resources they fetch are delivered without unexpected manipulation
+>>>	Implement Subresource Integrity (SRI) to enable browsers to verify that resources they fetch are delivered without unexpected manipulation  <done>